Most recent post

 • Antioxidants: lutein, zeaxanthin, ferulic acid

-Corn is rich in complex carbohydrates, which release energy gradually.
-Athletes and physically active individuals benefit from including corn in their pre-workout meals.
+Corn is rich in complex carbohydrates, which release energy slowly.
+This makes it an excellent food for active individuals and athletes.

 4. Promotes Heart Health